 Below you will find resources and updates from state, county, and local jurisdictions and agencies related to COVID-19, also known as the Coronavirus.
 We’ve also included information about prevention, testing, and mitigation.
 Additional information and resources will be included as they become available.

 Throughout this, our office is open and available via phone and email to help answer your questions.
-You can reach us at 512-463-0696 or District136.Bucy@House.Texas.gov.
+You can reach us at by phone at 512-463-0696 or by email at District136.Bucy@House.Texas.gov.
 Please do not hesitate to reach out to us on this or other matters.

 John H. Bucy III